dappradar/tokens/README.md

 Inside every blockchain tokens have their own directory where information resides.

-Each token contains required logo file in PNG format
+Each token contains a required logo file in PNG format

 - `logo.png`